pirahawk/Presentations/testing-with-xunit/slides.md

 ** Creating the timestamps
 ** Creating market data values

 * Fairly static.
-How do I test other market situations? - Theory and test parameters
+How do I test other market situations? - introducing the Xunit Theory and test parameters

+Fact: Always true for some invariant condition
+Theory: Always true for a data set

 ## Mocking domain objects and using the XUnit Theory